PhatenIoT/docs/en/docs/blog/posts/matter_cloud.md

 ![](/assets/images/cloud.jpg)

-Cloud computing can be metaphorically likened to clouds in the sky: it is a model of delivering computing services over the internet, akin to obtaining moisture from clouds.
-In this metaphor:
+Cloud computing can be metaphorically likened to clouds in the sky: it is a model of delivering computing services over the internet, akin to obtaining moisture from clouds. <!-- more --> In this metaphor:

 1. Storage and Processing Capability: Clouds, like those in the sky, accumulate vast resources (moisture or computing resources) accessible for multiple demands.